H01 – Unsolved Problems in Hydrology (UPH)

 Convener: Flavia Tauro (Italy, IAHS)

-Co-Conveners: Piet Stammes (IAMAS), Andy Wickert (IAHS), E. Mario Mendiondo (IAHS), Dominique Bérod (WMO)
+Co-Conveners: Piet Stammes (Netherlands, IAMAS), Andy Wickert (USA, IAHS), E. Mario Mendiondo (Brazil, IAHS), Dominique Bérod (WMO)

 According to recent surveys in hydrology, traditional monitoring systems and challenges in maintaining current monitoring networks are a significant bottleneck to the comprehension of natural processes.
 Specifically, standard observational equipment is expensive, offers limited spatial (and often temporal) coverage, mandates access to trained staff and resources, and involves high costs.